 Department of Social Services – provide for those struggling our community: Easter Baskets for foster children, Christmas gifts, mittens and school supplies for local children, and distribute government commodities to the needy.

 Emergency Supplies – we help as needed by providing buckets filled with hope.
 Some go to provide cleaning supplies, some birthing supplies, while others go to provide clean water to hurricane victims.

 Through the work of Bryson City UMC and River of Life we are working at giving hope to the people of Haiti through clean water.
 The mission of outreach through water has been in the DNA of the River of Life since it began 9 years ago.
+Over the past few years, over 50 community wells have been set in place, water buckets and water purification supplies have been distributed and water needs were provided for a regional hospital (serving up to 300,000 people) have been given.
 For more about this visit the River of Life missions page.

 As United Methodists